← Visit Appcues.com

 3. The product tour

-Product tours consist of any combination of the following types of in-app messaging:
+While no 2 product tours are the same, they often consist of any combination of the following types of in-app messaging patterns:

 screen shot of apple store app welcome screen